-Under the hood the S9 also differentiates itself from LG and Sony by offering the rare full-array local dimming backlight, which could improve its picture quality compared to their edge-lit local dimming configurations.
+Under the hood the S9 also differentiates itself from other 4K TVs offering the rare full-array local dimming backlight, which could improve its picture quality compared with their edge-lit local dimming configurations.
 Its 3,820x2,160 Ultra High-definition resolution is the same, for what it's worth.

 The S9 offers a number of connectivity options, including Samsung Smart View, which streams content between the TV and a Samsung mobile device, and AllShare has now been extended to incorporate Samsung's "smart" appliances, enabling monitoring of air conditioners and washing machines from the TV screen.

 Speaking of connectivity, Samsung's easel design prompted the company to rethink the necessary cabling ports.
-They're housed along the bottom and cables can be "channeled" to a removable module.
-That module is actually upgrade-able, a la the company's Smart Evolution kit, to accommodate future 4K hardware requirements.
-According to a Samsung representative, future upgrades may include the ability to accept 4K resolutions at 60Hz, something other 4K TVs lack.
+They're housed along the bottom, and cables can be "channeled" to a removable module, called the One Connect box.
+That module is actually upgradable, a la the company's Smart Evolution kit, to accommodate future 4K hardware requirements as well as new software.
+See our review of the F9000 series for details.

 Updated January 4, 2014, with information on the 110-inch size.